MicrosoftDocs/nav-content/dynamics-nav-app/ui-specify-printer-selection-reports.md

 ---
-title: Setting Up Reports to Print on Specific Printers | Microsoft Docs
+title: Setting Up Reports to Print on Specific Printers
 description: Learn about specifying a printer for a report and using the Printer Selections window.
 services: project-madeira
 documentationcenter: ''